zukunft/zukunft.com/docs/code_functions_all.md

     \-- values_by_triple - section for function values_by_triple missing in /component/execute/ui_list.php
     \-- values_similar - section for function values_similar missing in /component/execute/ui_list.php
     \-- results_by_value - section for function results_by_value missing in /component/execute/ui_list.php
+    \-- values_used - section for function values_used missing in /component/execute/ui_list.php
+    \-- formulas_used - section for function formulas_used missing in /component/execute/ui_list.php
+    \-- results_used - section for function results_used missing in /component/execute/ui_list.php
     \-- values_by_source - section for function values_by_source missing in /component/execute/ui_list.php
     \-- results_by_word - section for function results_by_word missing in /component/execute/ui_list.php
     \-- result_list - section for function result_list missing in /component/execute/ui_list.php